-Italy's government falls into chaos, further complicating the covid response
+Italy’s government falls into chaos, further complicating the covid response

-But if Conte fails to win a new majority, far more significant political changes could upend a country contending not only with the virus but also its deepest recession on record.
+But if Conte fails to assemble a new majority, far more significant political changes could upend a country contending not only with the virus but also with its deepest recession on record.
 Italy could wind up with an unelected unity government — or new elections that bring the far right to power.

 Italy has long been used to fragile governments.
-Faced with a coronavirus emergency, the parties in this center-left coalition were willing to accept their differences.
+Faced with a coronavirus emergency, the parties in this center-left coalition were willing to overlook their differences.
 But it is now clear the pandemic has outlasted the political goodwill.

 Italy is preparing to spend an unprecedented flow of European Union recovery money, and the argument over how to use it helped deepen personal enmity between Renzi and Conte, centrists who are competing for the same voters.